fermyon/developer/content/cloud/deployment-concepts.md

 ## Deprecating Bindle - An Aggregate Object Storage System

-With the release of the [Spin Cloud Plugin](https://developer.fermyon.com/cloud/cloud-command-reference) [v0.3.0](https://github.com/fermyon/cloud-plugin/releases/tag/v0.3.0), the default deployment mechanism is OCI, not Bindle.
-The Fermyon Cloud still supports using [Bindle](https://github.com/deislabs/bindle) to package and distribute Spin applications.
-You can use a Cloud Plugin version [v0.2.0](https://github.com/fermyon/cloud-plugin/releases/tag/v0.2.0) to keep using Bindle, however, it's not guaranteed that all features of the version of the plugin will be compatible with other operations in the Cloud.
+With the release of the [Spin Cloud Plugin](https://developer.fermyon.com/cloud/cloud-command-reference) [v0.3.0](https://github.com/fermyon/cloud-plugin/releases/tag/v0.3.0), the deployment mechanism is OCI, not Bindle.

-Bindle is an open-source project, built and maintained by Deis Labs.
-Bindle is very well documented, so we will not go into details of how Bindle works, other than calling out a few core features of the system here:

-- A bindle refers to the combined package, which always contains:
-  - An invoice: A file with the bindles name, description, and a list of parcel manifests.
-  - One or more parcels: The individual data components in the package.
-- Bindles are immutable and cannot be overwritten.
-  - Once a bindle is put into a bindle hub (the server), it cannot be changed, nor can it be deleted.
-- Bindles can use semantic versioning [SemVer](https://semver.org) as part of their names.
+The Fermyon Cloud will soon stop supporting [Bindle](https://github.com/deislabs/bindle) for deploying Spin applications.
+It is highly recommended to start using OCI and the latest version of the Cloud Plugin.